IuliiaKonovalova/school_app/README.md

   ![Delete sale page.](documentation/features/delete_sale_page/delete_sale_page.png)

- It has a title "Delete Sale" and a warning message with info og the sale that is about to be deleted.
+ It has the title "Delete Sale" and a warning message with info og the sale that is about to be deleted.

   ![Delete sale page.
 Warning Message](documentation/features/delete_sale_page/delete_sale_page_warning.png)

-Under the warning message there 2 buttons: "Delete" and "Cancel".
+Under the warning message there are 2 buttons: "Delete" and "Cancel".
 If the sales manager clicks on the "Delete" button, the sale will be deleted from the database.
 If the sales manager clicks on the "Cancel" button, he/she will be redirected to the sales page.

   ![Delete sale page.
 Form Buttons](documentation/features/delete_sale_page/cancel_delete_buttons.png)